ooaklee/ghatd/README.md

   <img alt="ghat" height="180px" src="./docs/assets/ghat_card.png">
 </div>

-GHAT(D) is an acronym that stands for Go, HTMX, Alpine.js, Tailwind, and DaisyUI.
-It is an open-source, opinionated, free, full-stack web application template based on the Go programming language.
-The aim is to make GHAT(D) great for creating highly portable, scalable, and performant full-stack projects.
-Don't worry, you can use it  backends, landing pages, web applications, and more.
+GHAT(D) is an open-source, opinionated, free, full-stack web application template based on the Go programming language.
+It is an acronym that stands for Go, HTMX, Alpine.js, Tailwind, and DaisyUI.
+The aim is to make GHAT(D) a good foundation for creating highly portable, scalable, and performant full-stack projects.
+Only need a backend? landing page? (or blog (coming soon))?
+Don't worry, you can use still use GHAT(D).

 See below for more information on the core components used for this stack.